Pilot - Helicopter

 You can obtain the CPL(H) in two ways:

-You will gain 135 hours of helicopter flight time including 50 hours as a pilot in charge of a helicopter.You would also complete 500 hours of theoretical knowledge in the classroom and once you have completed your exams you would also have to undertake a commercial pilot 'skills test' with a CAA examiner before your CPL(H) can be issued.
+You’ll gain 135 hours of helicopter flight time including 50 hours as a pilot in charge (PIC).
+You’ll also complete at least 500 hours of theoretical knowledge in the classroom.

-Another way to gain flying experience is to sign up for pilot training with the armed forces; all three services branches of the forces have dedicated helicopter functions and many commercial pilots trained in HM forces.
+Another way to gain flying experience is to sign up for pilot training with the armed forces.
+All three services branches of the forces have dedicated helicopter functions and many commercial pilots trained in HM forces.

 You can start training for your PPL(H) from 16 years of age and be granted your licence from 17 years of age.